Lydiva/alx-system_engineering-devops/0x01-shell_permissions/README.md

-write a script that prints the effective username of the current user
+wrie a script that prints all the gous the current user is part of